-These questions and more prompted TCU to focus our Quality Enhancement Plan, part of our requirements for reaccreditation, on “Finding Ourselves in Community.”
+Where do you fit in the TCU community?
+Do you value and respect someone, even if you disagree with them?
+Questions like these prompted TCU to focus our Quality Enhancement Plan, part of our requirements for reaccreditation, on “Finding Ourselves in Community.”

 “Finding Ourselves in Community” is not a single, additional course that students must take.
-It is a five-year plan beginning in 2023 to embed learning outcomes into courses across all majors and minors, especially Core Curriculum courses, to help our students better understand themselves and others, to foster a more inclusive community at TCU.
+It is a five-year plan beginning in 2023 to embed learning outcomes into courses across all majors and minors, especially Core Curriculum courses, to help our students better understand themselves and others, to foster community at TCU.

 “It is a university’s mission to sustain an extraordinary environment of freedom of inquiry, to help our students grow and learn more about themselves and how they relate to others,” said Teresa Abi-Nader Dahlberg, provost and vice chancellor of Academic Affairs.
 “These skills – to be curious, courageous, empathetic and continually open to new ideas – go beyond the college classroom to embrace all phases of our lives.
 Employers repeatedly tell us that they value someone who can relate well to people who are different from them.
 We want to make these skills available to all students across TCU.”